xrpronin17/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 2. It checks whether the receiving address is a funded account.

-    - If the receiving address is funded, the engine checks any additional requirements for receiving payments, such as [Deposit Authorization](depositauth.html) or [`RequireDest`](source-and-destination-tags.html#requiring-tags).
+    - If the receiving address is funded, the engine checks any additional requirements for receiving payments, such as [Deposit Authorization](depositauth.html) or [<span class="code-snippet">RequireDest</span>](source-and-destination-tags.html#requiring-tags).
 If the payment does not satisfy any of these additional requirements, the payment fails.
     - If the receiving address is not funded, it checks whether the payment would deliver enough XRP to meet the minimum [account reserve](reserves.html).
 If not, the payment fails.

-3. It debits the sending account by an amount of XRP specified by the `Amount` field plus the XRP to be destroyed for the [transaction cost](transaction-cost.html) and credits the receiving account for the same amount.
+3. It debits the sending account by an amount of XRP specified by the <span class="code-snippet">Amount</span> field plus the XRP to be destroyed for the [transaction cost](transaction-cost.html) and credits the receiving account for the same amount.

     If necessary, it creates a new account ([AccountRoot object](accountroot.html)) for the receiving address.
-The new account's starting balance is equal to the `Amount` of the payment.
+The new account's starting balance is equal to the <span class="code-snippet">Amount</span> of the payment.

-    The engine adds a `delivered_amount` field to the [transaction's metadata](transaction-metadata.html) to indicate how much was delivered.
-You should always use `delivered_amount`, **not** the `Amount` field, to avoid being tricked about how much XRP you received.
-(Cross-currency "Partial Payments" can deliver less XRP than stated in the `Amount` field.)
+    The engine adds a <span class="code-snippet">delivered_amount</span> field to the [transaction's metadata](transaction-metadata.html) to indicate how much was delivered.
+You should always use <span class="code-snippet">delivered_amount</span>, **not** the <span class="code-snippet">Amount</span> field, to avoid being tricked about how much XRP you received.
+(Cross-currency "Partial Payments" can deliver less XRP than stated in the <span class="code-snippet">Amount</span> field.)
 For more information, see [Partial Payments](partial-payments.html).

 ## Comparison to Other Payment Types